 The Doctor of Juridical Science (SJD) is a thesis degree program for outstanding law students seeking to pursue careers in teaching, policy, and research.
 Students receive a guaranteed funding package for three years.
-Inquiries should be directed to the Graduate Program Coordinator, Graduate Program, Faculty of Law at the address above.
+Inquiries should be directed to the Graduate Program at the address above.

 Applicants may enter the SJD program via one of two routes: 1) following completion of an appropriate Bachelor of Laws or Juris Doctor degree and a Master of Laws; or 2) direct entry following completion of an appropriate Bachelor of Laws or Juris Doctor degree.